ev3dev/ev3dev.github.io/docs/tutorials/upgrading-ev3dev.md

        sudo apt upgrade

    {% include /style/icon.html type="warning" %}
-   The `upgrade` step may take a couple hours to complete, depending on your network connection, hardware and the number of outdated packages.
+   The `upgrade` step may take anywhere from a couple minutes to a couple hours to complete, depending on your network connection, hardware and the number of outdated packages.
    {: .alert .alert-warning}

 2. Reboot by typing `sudo reboot` or by using the "Shutdown..." menu in Brickman